Air Fryer Cornish Hen

 When I was growing up, we used to have Cornish hens as a treat meal.
-The thing I loved about it is we would each get half a hen to eat.
+What I loved about it was we would each get half a hen to eat.
 All . . . to . . . ourselves.

 That itself was a treat.
-There were five of us children and although there was usually a great amount of food on our table, when we were having a poultry dish, I felt like I had to fight over getting a thigh or some dark meat.
-I’m not a chicken breast lover.
+There were five of us children, and although there was usually a great amount of food on our table when we had a poultry dish, I felt like I had to fight over getting a thigh or some dark meat.
+I’m not a poultry breast lover.

 I love my air fryer.

-• I’ve used a few different air fryers; the oven type, the air fryer lid for my instant pot and the one that currently has my heart: the instant Vortex pro.
-The IVP is my current favorite because in my opinion, it is the easiest one to use and to clean.
+• I’ve used a few different air fryers; the oven type, the air fryer lid for my instant pot, the basket type, and the one that currently has my heart: the Instant Vortex Pro which uses trays.
+The IVP is my current favorite because, in my opinion, it is the easiest one to use and clean.

 • In recent years, experts have changed their recommendation on whether to wash poultry before you cook it.
-They now say that washing the bird increases the chances of getting food poisoning and of cross contaminating other things, like tools, surfaces and utensils in the kitchen.
+They now say that washing the bird increases the chances of getting food poisoning and cross-contaminating other things, like kitchen tools, surfaces, and utensils.
 Here are two websites that talk about it.

-• What I do is unwrap the chicken, drain the liquid straight down the drain and pat the bird dry with a paper towel, both inside and out.
+• To minimize the chance of cross-contamination, I unwrap the chicken, drain the liquid straight down the drain, and pat the bird dry with a paper towel, both inside and out.

-• Most Cornish hens come in different sizes and the average weight is around 1 1/2 pounds per bird.
-My hens were two different sizes but they were cooked the same amount of time and both turned out great.
+• Most Cornish hens come in different sizes; the average weight is around 1 1/2 pounds per bird.
+My hens were two different sizes, but they were cooked simultaneously, and both turned out great.

 Ingredients and substitutions